dringtech/slimmer/README.md

 You will need a copy of static running for the templates to be loaded from.

+### Testing shared components

+There is a capybara test helper which can be loaded to assert that the shared components are present on the page.
+You will need to first include the helper:

+    require 'slimmer/test_helpers/shared_templates'
+    World(Slimmer::TestHelpers::SharedTemplates)

+Then in tests:

+    shared_component_should_be_loaded('metadata')

 ## The name

 Slimmer was extracted from a much larger project called 'skinner'. 'slimmer' referred to the size